silicondosa/tsLogger/README.md

 I am now investigating replacing `std::visit` when resolving `std::variant` with `std::get_if` or my own implementation as I learned that `std::visit` is potentially slow [[1]](https://www.reddit.com/r/cpp/comments/kst2pu/with_stdvariant_you_choose_either_performance_or/), [[2]](https://www.reddit.com/r/cpp/comments/a8xkl3/when_performance_guarantees_hurts_performance/), [[3]](https://bitbashing.io/std-visit.html).

 ## LICENSE
-This library is released under the permissive MIT license.
-So, please have at it!
+This library is released under the GNU Lesser GPL V3 license.

 ## Feedback, issues and pull requests
 Please don't hesitate to leave your feedback by opening up an issue.
 I welcome pull requests too for interesting features so long as the library remains dead-simple to use.